NVIDIA/NeMo/docs/source/asr/asr_language_models.rst

 -------------------------

 In this approach, an N-gram LM is trained on text data, then it is used in fusion with beam search decoding to find the best candidates.
-The beam search decoders in NeMo supports language models trained by KenLM library `https://github.com/kpu/kenlm <https://github.com/kpu/kenlm>`__.
+The beam search decoders in NeMo support language models trained by KenLM library `https://github.com/kpu/kenlm <https://github.com/kpu/kenlm>`__.
 The beam search decoders and KenLM library are not installed by default in NeMo.
 You may need to install them first by the script at 'scripts/asr_language_modelling/ngram_lm/install_beamsearch_decoders.py'.